 To maintain these tight parameters, you'll need to have all of your materials and tools ready and nearby.
 Every extraneous action only cuts into the concrete's working time.

-- With the garden hose, pour out 8 cups (or 1/2-gallon) of water in the measuring cup and then into the bucket.
+- With the garden hose, pour out eight cups (or one half gallon) of water in the measuring cup and then into the bucket.
 Mark the waterline with the indelible marker.

 - Place the hoe, shovel, bucket of water, measuring cup, and garden hose (faucet on, hose controlled with a sprayer) within reaching distance of the wheelbarrow.